mimecuvalo/helloworld/docs/readme.md

     - drag & drop to move content in albums
     - have hidden content
     - change section/album/thumb/hidden/template/thumb in content editor
+    - be able to delete from within content editor

 ### p2 (ideas)